superfly/docs/apps/launch-app.html.md

 Once `fly launch` finishes, use `fly open` to open the app’s homepage in a browser.
 The “Welcome to nginx!” page will show if everything worked.

-If it didn't, you'll want to head for [Observe an App](/docs/apps/examine-app/) and [Troubleshooting Your Deployment](/docs/getting-started/troubleshooting/) to get to the bottom of it.
+If it didn't, you'll want to head for [Examine an App](/docs/apps/examine-app/) and [Troubleshooting Your Deployment](/docs/getting-started/troubleshooting/) to get to the bottom of it.